-Indeed, it's accepted that workloads will migrate over years and that hybrid clouds will become very common.
-But it's clear that data centres built for pre-cloud requirements are unlikely to be full in future.
+But it is generally accepted that lots of workloads will migrate to the cloud in coming years and that hybrid clouds will become very common.
+And that migration means data centres built for pre-cloud requirements are unlikely to be full in future.

 Which raises the question of what to do with empty space in a perfectly good data centre full of expensive electrical and cooling kit.

 The Register's asked around and deduced you have a few options.

 One is doing literally nothing other than unplugging kit that's no longer in use.
 This isn't a mad idea because your on-premises data centre was designed to cool certain kit in certain places.
 Leaving decommissioned devices in place won't disrupt those cooling concoctions.
 It can also save you the cost of securely destroying devices, because you'll know exactly where your decommissioned kit can be found and if you've built your data centre right you'll know it's well-secured.

 Another idea advanced by Tom Anderson, Vertiv's* ANZ data centre infrastructure manager, is to optimise the room for its new configuration.
 This can be done by placing temporary barriers on newly-empty racks so that cold air doesn't waft into empty space.
 Doing so creates a smaller volume that needs less cooling.
 He also recommends throttling back cooling and UPSes because they'll be more efficient under lighter workloads.
 Those running dual cooling units, he suggests, could run one at a time and switch between units.

 An old data centre can also be useful as a disaster recovery (DR) site.
 Plenty of organisations outsource a DR site.
 Newly-freed space in one facility gives you one of your own.